-Campus personnel, buildings and grounds are protected by MMC security officers.
+Campus personnel, buildings and grounds are protected by MMC safety officers.
 Their services include all night survey of the campus; concern for the safety and protection of all personnel, investigating and reporting fire, safety and environmental hazards, open and/or broken windows and doors, property damage, building and campus lighting, law violations, violations of college regulations on college property, and motor vehicle violations.
-Security officers may ask for IDs, and they deserve full cooperation of all community members in the exercise of their responsibilities.
-Members of the security staff may detain an individual for questioning by the police.
+Safety officers may ask for IDs, and they deserve full cooperation of all community members in the exercise of their responsibilities.
+Members of the safety staff may detain an individual for questioning by the police.
 All members of the college community are encouraged to promptly report campus crime to campus security and appropriate police agencies.

 During the school year the College encourages college community members to be alert to crime prevention, campus security, and to be responsible for their own security and assist with the security of others.
 Programs are presented during new student orientation and are ongoing in the residence halls, campus forums, and college publications.